 In the first four chapters of this letter or book, Paul has focused on leadership issues.
-He has provided the objective of good leadership, which is, first and foremost, to preserve sound doctrine, and he has given a profile of the type of men who should fill the position of elders, deacons, ministers, and also, several verses concerning the character of their wives.
+He has provided the objective of good leadership which, primarily, is to preserve sound doctrine.
+Paul has also given a profile of the type of men who should serve as elders, deacons and ministers along with several verses describing the ideal character of their wives.

 Attitude of the Minister — 5:1-2

-In verse one and two, he balances this instruction by reminding Timothy of the attitude he should have when encouraging others.
+In the previous chapter, Paul has encouraged Timothy to not let anyone look down on his youth or be afraid to admonish and encourage the congregation.
+In verses one and two of this chapter, he tempers this instruction by reminding Timothy of the attitude he should have when encouraging others.

 Do not sharply rebuke an older man, but rather appeal to him as a father, to the younger men as brothers,